sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 OAuth 2.0 authorization server services, all features related to interaction between the authorization server and protected resource are therefore OPTIONAL.

-An iGov-NL-compliant OpenID Connect client MUST use all functions as described in this specification.
-A general-purpose client library MAY support additional features for use with non-iGov-NL OpenID Connect Identity Providers.
+An iGov-NL-compliant OpenID Connect Client MUST use all functions as described in this specification.
+A general-purpose Client library MAY support additional features for use with non-iGov-NL OpenID Connect Identity Providers.

 # Use Case & context